PHSI-supplements/labs/lab-templates/README.md

 ### Git Grumpiness: `git status`

-You made sure your repository is ready to receive the *FooLab*.
+You tried to make sure your repository is ready to receive the *FooLab*.
 ```shell
 git status
 ```